Ypertex/blog/content/articles/who-wins-poker-games/index.md

 In this article, I shared a few lessons from my work on the SRG&nbsp;SSR technology strategy.

 The rather obvious **main lesson** is this: It's both the card *and* the player who win poker games.
-(I'm referring to the real poker game here, the one where players have to cope with incomplete information---just as companies and their decision-makers do in their environments.)
+(I'm referring to the real poker game here, the one where players have to cope with incomplete information—just as companies and their decision-makers do in their environments.)

 You need to have the right strategy.
 Having the wrong strategy perfectly executed will still be a failure.